 A good quality kid's multivitamin will contain a variety of vitamins, including vitamins A, D, E, K, and C. The minerals present should support bone and tooth health, as well as overall development.
 Look out for the entire B family of vitamins and folic acid in methylated forms for better absorption rates and utilization.* Natural botanical extracts, like elderberry, are also essential for immune system support.*

 Additionally, fiber and a good probiotic are necessary for the support of a healthy GI tract.* While this helps to maintain regularity, fiber may support healthy insulin sensitivity and help control body fat.*

 Fiber and Curcumin

 The gut-brain axis relies on a healthy GI tract, which is achieved through the absorption of the proper amounts of fiber on a daily basis.* Neurotransmitters produced in a wholesome digestive environment play a role in impacting brain health.
 For this reason, it is important to ensure that children have enough fiber in their diet.

 When scanning the market for a suitable children’s multivitamin, remember to check the ingredients, and don’t be tempted to grab candy-colored tablets and jellies.
 Children may be more likely to enjoy them, but the overall nutritional value of these over-the-counter kids multivitamins won’t do much for their health.
 Consider a multivitamin that contains high-quality ingredients at appropriate levels to support a healthy diet.
-Proper probiotics, prebiotics, and herbal extracts are essential for supporting all facets of a child’s inflammatory response, as well as their eye, brain, digestive, and immune health.
-Parents looking for high-quality children's vitamins should consult their integrative medicine practitioner or pediatrician.
+Proper probiotics, prebiotics, and herbal extracts are essential for supporting all facets of a child’s health, including ocular, neurological, gastrointestinal, and immune health.* Parents looking for high-quality children's vitamins should consult their integrative medicine practitioner or pediatrician.